riscv/riscv-crypto/tools/README.md

   - Go and make some tea or coffee.
     This script will take a while.

+  - It has been noted that on *some* systems, the `gcc` build will fail with a "*cannot compute suffix of object files*" message.
+    If this happens, re-run the `$REPO_HOME/tools/conf-gcc.sh`
+    and `$REPO_HOME/tools/build-gcc` scripts manually.
+A proper fix for this problem would be greatly appreciated!

 - The resulting toolchain installation will appear in `$REPO_BUILD/toolchain/install`.